-Thinking of your own experience of being parented, what would you change and what would you repeat as a parent yourself?

-- If a couple, did you have different experiences of being parented?
+- Thinking of your own experience of being parented, what would you change and what would you repeat as a parent yourself? - If a couple, did you have different experiences of being parented?
 How will you agree on how you will parent together? - What experience do you have of looking after children as a parent, a foster carer or adopter, or looking after other people's children or professionally?
 Give details of some of the children and situations where you have cared for children. - What do you think are your strengths in caring for children give examples of these.
 How do you think your family and friends would describe your strengths as a potential parent?
 Are there any examples of when you have helped children cope with big changes in their lives and how did you do this? - Are there any areas of adoptive parenting that you think you might find difficult and what support might you need? - What do you think would be the positives and challenges of adopting siblings?
 How do your own experiences influence your thinking on this?
 How would you manage their differing needs if you had siblings placed with you? - Can you give examples of how you have managed difficult behaviour from children?
 How do you/would you encourage positive behaviour? - How would you encourage play, hobbies and activities for children?
-How would you build up a child's self-esteem and make them more resilient? - If you are already a parent, what does being a parent mean to you?
+How would you build up a child's self-esteem and make them more resilient?

+- If you are already a parent, what does being a parent mean to you?
 How did you adjust to becoming a parent?
 What do you see as your strengths and weaknesses as a parent?

-how have you dealt with these? nallenges as a parent and If a couple, are there particular parenting roles that you each If a couple, are there particular parenting roles that you each take?
-How will you balance meeting the needs of the children all child/ren being placed with you?
-What difficulties do you manage these?
-Identity and bringing up a child How would you describe yourself and your own identity (is sexual orientation, language, ethnicity, disability, class, cult , , How do you view the UK today in terms of the mix of diffe religious groups within the population?
-What is the ethnic Do you follow any particular faith?
-If so, how important is t incorporated into your lifestyle? his to you and how is this Have you ever experienced any discrimination, prejudice of or bullying? • What contact have you had with friends or through workin ethnicities, people who are disabled or gay or lesbian?
-How influenced your views? • ' ' If you have children, how have you raised your children in Can you give examples of how you have talked to them ab How would you help your adopted child have a positive se ense of their own identity?
-If you are considering adopting a child from a black or mind from a different country, what issues in relation to their ide think they might have to deal with?
-How would you help the ntity and self-image do you How would you help a child deal with racism or discriminate tion of any kind?
+What do you think have been your biggest rewards and challenges as a parent and how have you dealt with these?
+If a couple, are there particular parenting roles that you each take?
+How will you balance meeting the needs of the children already in your family with a child/ren being placed with you?
+What difficulties do you anticipate and how will you manage these?
+Identity and bringing up a child How would you describe yourself and your own identity (i.e. in terms of your gender, sexual orientation, language, ethnicity, disability, class, culture and spirituality)?
+How do you view the UK today in terms of the mix of different ethnic, cultural and religious groups within the population?
+What is the ethnic mix of your own local area?
+Do you follow any particular faith?
+If so, how important is this to you and how is this incorporated into your lifestyle?
+Have you ever experienced any discrimination, prejudice or bullying?
+What contact have you had with friends or through working with people of other ethnicities, people who are disabled or gay or lesbian?
+How has this contact influenced your views?
+If you have children, how have you raised your children in relation to these issues?
+Can you give examples of how you have talked to them about these things? - If you are considering adopting a child from a black or minority ethnic background or from a different country, what issues in relation to their identity and self-image do you think they might have to deal with?
+How would you help them with this?